-6.20.2 Flow Weighted Average Calorific Value
+Flow weighted average calorific value

-Where the CV at an offtake is calculated as more than +/- 1 MJ/m3 compared to the Flow Weighted Average across a Local Distribution Zone within a Distribution Network, there may be an impact upon shrinkage and unbilled energy.
+Where the CV at an offtake is calculated as more or less than 1 MJ/m3 compared to the flow weighted average across a local distribution zone within a DN, there may be an impact upon shrinkage and unbilled energy.

-Where this occurs, the network may be reconfigured to bring the impacted offtakes back into specification.
+Where this occurs, the network is reconfigured to bring the impacted offtakes back into specification.
 It should be noted that this may constrain network capability.

-Chapter Seven

-Network Development Options
+Network development options

-This chapter covers the options that National Grid will consider as part of developing the NTS.
+This section covers the options that we will consider as part of developing the National Transmission System (NTS).

-7.1 Network Development Options
+Network development options

-When a network constraint is identified there are alternative options we consider to meet
+When a network constraint is identified there are alternative options we consider to meet customer-signalled incremental needs.
+The following options do not require capital expenditure but they are considered alongside any identified indicative investment projects:

-customers’ signalled incremental needs.
-The following options not requiring capital expenditure will be considered alongside the indicative investment projects identified.
-These are not mutually exclusive, with it being possible for a combination of these being used to meet an individual capacity signal:

-Do nothing - this is a valid option if analysis shows the risk introduced by the incremental capacity is acceptable and can be managed operationally (including through capacity buy backs) or there is existing physical capability;
+do nothing; this is a valid option if analysis shows the risk introduced by the incremental capacity is acceptable and can be managed operationally (including through capacity buy backs) or there is existing physical capability

-Capacity substitution (described earlier in the Entry/Exit Capacity chapters);
+capacity substitution (described earlier in the Sections 4 and 5)

-Network reconfiguration;

-Compressor utilisation;
+network reconfiguration

+compressor utilisation

-Pressure options – e.g. Permanent reductions in AOPs or ANOPs;
+pressure options – e.g. permanent reductions in assured offtake pressure (AOP) or anticipated normal operating pressure (ANOP)

-Commercial Capacity management and Contractual Solutions;
+commercial capacity management and contractual solutions

-Improved Network Resilience;
+improved network resilience.

+These options are not mutually exclusive.
+It is possible for a combination of these being used to meet an individual capacity signal.
+Where a constraint is associated with a network uncertainty event, a solution may be available through:

+reducing the likelihood of it occurring

+reducing its impact on the system

+reducing the time required to perform suitable mitigating action.

+The solution may take the form of targeted maintenance to improve reliability, improved management tools or reduced contract times.

-Each of these options will be evaluated with due consideration being given to National Grid’s wider obligations to ensure that the NTS is able to support 1-in-20 peak demand conditions and to develop the NTS in an economic and efficient way.
+Each of these options will be evaluated with due consideration being given to our wider obligations to ensure that the NTS can support 1-in-20 peak demand conditions and to develop the NTS in an economic and efficient way.

-7.1.1 Network reconfiguration
+Network reconfiguration

-Reinforcements identified during the development of the Investment Plan in any gas year being modelled may be found to be unnecessary if alternative network configurations are used.
-However this may also have undesirable effects such as increasing the anticipated levels of CV shrinkage that may be experienced on the system, increasing compression costs or emissions levels, or having an impact on reinforcements required for later years of the plan.
-Such impacts will be assessed before consideration is given to rejecting the reinforcement project.
+Reinforcements identified during the development of the investment plan in any gas year being modelled may be found to be unnecessary if alternative network configurations are used.
+However, this may also have undesirable effects such as increasing the anticipated levels of calorific value (CV) shrinkage that is experienced on the system.
+This, in turn, will increase compression costs or emissions levels, or have an impact on reinforcements required for later years.
+Such impacts are assessed before consideration is given to rejecting the reinforcement project.

-7.1.2 Compressor utilisation
+Compressor utilisation

-It may be possible to utilise compressor units normally reserved for standby or operate units at peak power levels for short periods (see Section 6.17.6).
-These approaches are not

-without risks, affect maintenance costs and asset life, and would only be considered in exceptional circumstances where other options are limited or not available.
+It may be possible to utilise compressor units normally reserved for standby or operate units at peak power levels for short periods (see Section 6.17.1).
+These approaches are not without risks as they may affect maintenance costs and asset life.
+They are only considered in exceptional circumstances where other options are limited or not available.

-7.1.3 Pressure options
+Pressure options

-It may be possible to defer or avoid investment if Anticipated Normal Operating Pressures at exit are reduced in line with the 36 month notice period that must be given to customers.
-National Grid is obliged to maintain all prevailing Assured Offtake Pressures agreed through the OCS process and all contractual pressures determined by Ancillary Agreements.
-National Grid can formally request permanent reductions in offtake pressures from DNOs by 30th April in each gas year.
-DNOs have until 30th June to accept or decline these requests.
+It may be possible to defer or avoid investment if ANOPs at exit points are reduced in line with the 36 month notice period that must be given to customers.
+We are obliged to maintain all prevailing AOPs agreed through the Offtake Capacity Statement (OCS) process and all contractual pressures determined by ancillary agreements.
+We can formally request permanent reductions in offtake pressures from distribution network operators (DNOs) by 30 April in each gas year.
+DNOs have until 30 June to accept or decline these requests.

-7.1.4 Commercial Capacity management and Contractual Solutions
+Commercial capacity management and contractual solutions